Follow this guide to install Knative components on a platform of your choice.

 Installing Knative with Istio

 Istio is a popular service mesh that includes a Knative-compatible ingress.
 Choose this option if you wish to use Istio service mesh features.
-You will also need to choose this installation option if you wish to use the Knative Eventing component, which currently depends on Istio.

 There are several options when installing Knative: